 A: Usually, a Judgment Enforcer (JE) will only domesticate a judgment they already own.
 Because it usually takes a lot of time and money to domesticate a judgment - there is no guarantee a JE will be willing to pay for, or domesticate a "wild" judgment for you.
-Even JEs that otherwise never would charge you a dime to enforce your judgment, often require you to pay and accomplish the one-time expense to domesticate your judgment while you still own it.
+Even JEs that otherwise never would charge you a dime to enforce your judgment, often require you to pay and accomplish the one-time expense to domesticate your judgment.

-One more reason many JEs prefer you to domesticate your judgment is the unexplained delays in many courts when sending documents to them by mail.
-As the owner of the judgment, with the same name as the plaintiff on the court case, courts are more likely to expedite the domestication process
+One more reason many JEs prefer you to domesticate your judgment are the unexplained delays in many courts when sending documents to them by mail.
+As the owner of the judgment, with the same name as the plaintiff on the court case, courts are more likely to expedite the domestication process.